artificiallama/TeslaSenti/README.md

 |**-1**       | 0.67        |  0.75    | 0.71   |
 |**0**        | 0.67        |  0.62    | 0.65   |
 |**1**        | 0.64        |  0.61    | 0.63   |

+Experiments were carried out with two more models - LinearSVC and LogisticRegression [[10]](#10).
+However the results obtained were similar to those obtained using Naive Bayes.

 ## App